Private, In-Home Tutoring in Council Bluffs, Iowa

-SchoolTutoring Academy’s tutoring programs for Council Bluffs students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Council Bluffs, Iowa students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Council Bluffs Community School District serves over 9000 students at two high schools, two middle schools and 12 elementary schools.
 Lewis Central Community Schools serve families primarily in the southern portion of Council Bluffs.
 Services such as a preschool programs, Honor’s and Advanced Placement classes, and career and technical classes in the medical and computer science fields are all offered within the districts.